 Unitarian Universalists have desired to have diverse and multicultural congregations for decades.
-As we know, true diversity is uncommon because most of our congregations have cultural norms that are White, and primarily White Anglo-Saxon Protestant (WASP).
-UUs have been slowly developing their awareness of racism -- not just in its overt, Jim Crow and White Supremacist (e.g., KKK) forms -- but in its more insidious forms of institutional racism, micro-aggressions, and the like.
+As we know, true diversity is uncommon because the vast majority of our congregations have cultural norms that are White, and primarily White Anglo-Saxon Protestant (WASP).
+White UUs have been slowly developing their awareness of racism—not just in its overt, Jim Crow and White Supremacist (e.g., KKK) forms—but in its more insidious forms of institutional racism, micro-aggressions, and the like.

 The Back Story: Our Denominational and National History